AbdulRahmanGit/DevDose/README.md

 ### Contributing

-If you'd like to contribute to DevDoses, please follow these steps:
+If you'd like to contribute to DevDose, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature`).